Mangokazi/Python-Week-1/README.md

 - Creating a strategy typically comes down to a core set of activities.
 It begins with an analysis of the environment followed by some conclusions on what has been gathered.
 Finally, a plan is developed, driven by some form of guiding principles.
 These principles may be derived from the nature of the work, the values of the founders, or some other factors.
 #### Decisoin-Making
+- Decision making in data involves using insights gleaned from data analysis to inform and enhance the decision-making process.
+By collecting, cleaning, and analyzing relevant data, organizations can gain valuable insights into their operations, customers, and markets.
+These insights help in identifying trends, patterns, and correlations that may not be apparent through intuition alone.
+Through visualization and interpretation of data, decision makers can understand complex relationships and make informed choices that drive business success.
+Data-driven decision making enables organizations to optimize processes, improve efficiency, and mitigate risks.
+It also fosters innovation by identifying new opportunities and guiding strategic initiatives.
+Ultimately, by leveraging data to inform decision making, organizations can achieve better outcomes, enhance competitiveness, and adapt to changing environments with confidence.